Palks-Studio/billing-system/README.md

 - Multi-user authentication with individual usernames and passwords
 - Independent user sessions with secure login management
 - International VAT handling with automatic legal notices based on client location (France / EU / non-EU), operation type (service or sale of goods), and issuer tax status
 - Support for services and sales of goods with automatic adaptation of applicable VAT legal notices
+- Business expense recording and tracking
+- Expense attachments (PDF, JPG, PNG)
+- Expense history with monthly and yearly filters
+- CSV export of the expense journal

 ---